IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In order to seek truth, it is necessary once in the course of our life, to **doubt**, as far as possible, of **all things**.”

 >“I shall then suppose . . . some <a href="https://en.wikipedia.org/wiki/Evil_demon" target="_blank">evil genius</a> not less powerful than deceitful, has employed his whole energies in deceiving me; I shall consider that . . . all . . . external things are but illusions and dreams of which this genius has availed himself to lay traps for my credulity.”

+>“I have come to think that these writers themselves, with a kind of pernicious cunning, later suppressed this mathematics as, notoriously, many inventors are known to have done where their own discoveries were concerned.
+They may have feared that their method, just because it was so easy and simple, would be depreciated if it were divulged; so to gain our admiration, they may have shown us, as the fruits of their method, some barren truths proved by clever arguments, instead of teaching us the method itself, which might have dispelled our admiration.”

 ― <a href="https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes" target="_blank">René Descartes</a>